Chapter I – How This Project Started

 And that was exactly how it should have been.

 The more time invested in asking thoughtful questions at the beginning, the fewer assumptions would need to be corrected later.
 Of course, not every challenge could be predicted.
-Some of the biggest ones were still waiting for us.
+One of the platform’s most ambitious ideas would soon face a real-world test, forcing us to rethink parts of its design long after the discovery phase had ended.

 As we moved into design and development, our attention shifted toward a different question.